MP for Birkenhead

 Minister of State (Housing, Communities and Local Government)

-“A centrist Labour MP with near-total party loyalty and a higher-than-average attendance, now serving as Minister of State for Housing, Communities and Local Government.”
+“A centrist Labour MP and minister with near-total party loyalty and a rare Brexit-era rebel vote.”

 Generated 21 February 2026